 Military SEALS paddle an inflatable past a Washington State island on maneuvers.

-Given Washington State’s strategic importance in U.S. defense and global peacekeeping operations today, it should come as no surprise that the first European explorers to reach this part of the world — and even name many of its bays, waterways and features — were soldiers and sailors.
+Given Washington State’s strategic importance in U.S. defense and global peacekeeping operations today, it’s not surprising that the first European explorers in this part of the world — naming many of its bays, waterways and features — were sailors and soldiers.

 Tens of thousands of jobs and billions of dollars flow into the state’s economy from the military and defense sector.
 Washington has six active-duty military installations as well as a major homeland security installation, two Department of Energy facilities, and two world-class universities performing defense-related research within its borders.